-No matter the size of a business, large or small, it must have a engaging culture to go along with it.
+No matter the size of a business, large or small, it must have a engaging company culture to go along with it.

 This culture should embody the ideals and attitudes of that business.

 From the top to the bottom of the corporate structure, a company with the right culture will only flourish and ascend into bigger and better things.
 Those without one or a bad one for that matter will likely see less productive employees and a more negative working environment.

 So, how do you begin when trying to build a company’s culture?